Corrugated Aluzinc Steel Sheet JIS G3321 Flat Sheet for Building & Roofing Material in Stock

 WIDTH BEFORE CORRUGARED:900MM

-Yes, steel sheets can be used for elevator shafts or doors.
-Steel is a commonly used material in the construction of elevator shafts and doors due to its strength, durability, and fire resistance properties.
+- Yes, steel sheets can be used for elevator shafts or doors.
+Steel is a common material used in construction due to its durability, strength, and fire resistance properties.
+Elevator shafts and doors often require materials that can withstand heavy loads and provide structural integrity, making steel sheets a suitable choice for these applications.

-Q: Can steel sheets be used in the construction of bridges?
+- Q: Can steel sheets be used for structural purposes?

-Q: What are the different types of steel sheet finishes for industrial applications?
+- Q: What are the different types of surface finishes available for steel sheets?

-Q: Can steel sheets be used for storage tanks?
+- Q: Can steel sheets be used for storage racks or shelving?

 Send your message to us